Firehed/ESP8266-Optoma-Projector/README.md

 `curl -d state=on optoma-projector.local`

 ```
-OK
+P
 ```

-Emits the raw switch output from the information command.
+Emits the raw output from the power on/off command.
+`P` is "pass" and `F` is "fail".

 ## Wiring